2color/blog/content/posts/2021-04-nerd-nostaliga.md

 socialImage: ''
 ---

+#
 Every once in a while, I get nostalgic and think about the good old days.
-And often, while reflecting, my rational voice kicks in and reminds me that they weren't that good.
+And often, while reflecting, my rational voice kicks in and reminds me that maybe they weren't that good.
 Just think about the days before we had antibiotics, or how crazy people were to get on a transpacific flight loaded up with fuel and then smoke on it.

 So I had one of these moments of nostalgia.
 I was reminiscing about my memories of discovering the Internet in the early 90s.
 We just got this white U.S Robotics 56k modem brought to us from the U.S. It had a large dial on the left side for the volume.
 We only had one phone line, which the modem would block.